mbzhuang/LinearSupportVectorMachine/README.md

 # Linear Support Vector Machine With the Squared Hinge Loss

-- Statistical Machine Learning For Data Scientists Code Release Practice

-- In this repo, I implemented in Python an algorithm of linear support vector machine with the squared hinge loss.

 <p align="center">
 The loss function for linear support vector machine with the squared hinge loss is
 </p>